 On 9 January 2005, the Comprehensive Peace Agreement (CPA) was signed by the leaders of the north and south.
 It granted partial-autonomy to Southerners, and a new Interim Constitution.
 Under the terms of the peace, the SPLM leader John Garang became the First Vice-President of the Republic of Sudan, and President of the Government of South Sudan.
 Barely three weeks after being sworn into office in July 2005, John Garang died in an aircraft accident.
 He was succeeded by Salva Kiir Mayardit.

 South Sudan holds other natural resources including oil, gold, silver, iron ore and copper, and many more.
 The country’s large fertile lands have produced cassava, groundnuts, sweet potato, sorghum, sesame, maize, rice, finger millet, cowpea and beans.
-They are also the site of one of the world’s largest animal migrations each year.

-- 9 million
+- 12.34 million

 - Land area

 - English is the official language and there are around 60 other recognised national languages such as Arabic, Bari, Dinka, Luo, Murle, Nuer and Zande.

 - Poverty Rate